your adventure in

 View PDF

-The Ecology and Evolutionary Biology (EEB) interdepartmental major is offered through ten departments -- Agronomy; Ecology, Evolution and Organismal Biology; Entomology; Genetics, Development and Cell Biology; Earth, Atmosphere, and Climate; Horticulture; Mathematics; Natural Resource Ecology and Management; Plant Pathology; Statistics, and World Languages and Cultures.
-Faculty in these departments cooperate to offer courses and direct research leading to M.S. and Ph.D. degrees with a major in Ecology and Evolutionary Biology.
+The Ecology and Evolutionary Biology (EEB) major is offered through the Department of Ecology, Evolution, and Organismal Biology.
+Faculty based in EEOB and other associated departments offer courses and direct research leading to M.S. and Ph.D. degrees with a major in Ecology and Evolutionary Biology.

 The EEB major is designed for students interested in the study of mechanisms controlling the composition, structure, and functional processes of ecological systems and the mechanisms that regulate the pattern and rate of evolutionary change within and among species.
 Applicants should have completed an undergraduate or master of science or arts degree in one of the biological, physical, or mathematical sciences.
 Applicants also should have taken undergraduate courses in both basic ecology and evolution.

-The EEB curriculum includes a core course, seminar courses, and an extended field trip.
+The EEB curriculum includes a core course and seminar courses.
 Cooperating departments provide courses and research opportunities in the following areas:

 In addition, offerings are available in the ethics and practice of research in the biological sciences as well as in science communication (both written and oral).